Skip to main content

 Learn about crypto transactions, including whether you can cancel a transaction and how to avoid mistakes.

-Decentralised blockchains are publicly recorded ledgers that can't be changed.
+Decentralized blockchains are publicly recorded ledgers that can't be changed.
 This is due to one of the core principles of blockchain technology called immutability.
 When something is immutable, it is both permanent and unable to be changed.

 This verification process is carried out by network validators or miners.
 They timestamp, process, and validate new transactions, ensuring the security and integrity of the blockchain.